 - 1) Make sure that the boiler and system are filled with water. - 2) Check all new gas piping for leaks and purge piping sections that are filled with air.
-See Part 4 of the National Fuel Gas Code for additional information on testing and purging gas lines.

-- NEVER USE A FLAME TO CHECK FOR GAS LEAKS. - MAKE SURE THAT THE AREA AROUND THE BOILER IS CLEAR AND FREE FROM COMBUSTIBLE MATERIALS, GASOLINE, AND OTHER FLAMMABLE VAPORS AND LIQUIDS. - 3) Verify that vent system is complete and free of obstructions before attempting to fire boiler. - 4) Inspect all wiring for loose or uninsulated connections. - 5) Make sure the main burners are seated properly in the rear of burner tray and on orifices. - 6) Adjust thermostat to the highest setting. - 7) Start the boiler using the lighting instructions for boilers with standing pilot (page 24) or operating instructions for boilers with intermittent ignition (page 25). - 8) Upon initial start-up, the gas train will be filled with air.
+See Part 4 of the National Fuel Gas Code for additional information on testing and purging gas lines. - 3) Verify that vent system is complete and free of obstructions before attempting to fire boiler. - 4) Inspect all wiring for loose or uninsulated connections. - 5) Make sure the main burners are seated properly in the rear of burner tray and on orifices. - 6) Adjust thermostat to the highest setting. - 7) Start the boiler using the appropriate lighting instructions for the gas valve on the boiler on pages 28-29. - 8) Upon initial start-up, the gas train will be filled with air.
 Even if the gas line has been completely purged of air, it may take several tries for ignition before a flame is established.
-Once a flame has been established for the first time, subsequent calls for burner operation should result in a flame on the first try. - 9) Observe pilot burner flame: - See Figure 20 for standing pilot.
-Pilot burner should produce single steady medium blue flame covering around 3/ 8" to 1/2" of thermocouple tip. - See Figure 21 for intermittent ignition.
+Once a flame has been established for the first time, subsequent calls for burner operation should result in a flame on the first try. - 9) Observe pilot burner flame.
+See Figure 22 for intermittent ignition.
 Pilot burner produces three flames.
 The center one should be a steady medium blue flame covering around 3/8" to 1⁄2" of spark electrode/flame rod. - 10) Make sure vent damper is in open position when main burners are firing. - 11) Inspect the main burner flames visible through the observation port in burner access panel.
-The flame should be stable and mostly blue (see Figure 22 or 23).
+The flame should be stable and mostly blue (see Figure 23).
 No yellow tipping should be present; however, intermittent flecks of yellow and orange in the flame are normal. - 12) Check entire gas train for leaks using soap and water or other approved leak detection method while boiler is firing.
-Fix any leaks found immediately.

-13) Run gas valve safety shutdown test:
+Fix any leaks found immediately. - 13) Run gas valve safety shutdown test.
+With main burners firing, disconnect ignition cable from ignition module.
+Both pilot burner and main burners should stop firing.